Meditation is easy, and you can learn a simple form of meditation with this article.

 Or do you buy 8 Minute Meditation (or something similar) and start today?

-The link to the book is not even an affiliate link.
-I just want you to be more happy, and I think meditation is a good way to achieve that.
+The link above is not even an affiliate link.
+I just want you to be more happy, and I think meditation is a good way to achieve that. 🙂

 Do you already meditate?
 Do you decide to start meditating?